General features

 -

-Midi karaoke files need the 'six' and 'chardet' Python3 modules.
+Midi karaoke files (.kar, .mid) need the

 Desktop and WEB integration